 Weekend Festival & Art Show

 Be sure to visit during this popular two-day community event.
 Activities launch on Friday night with the opening of the Birregurra Festival and Art Show and continue through until Sunday afternoon.
 Main Street transforms into a busy marketplace selling local produce, gourmet food and wine and the main stage features a lineup of top entertainment.
-Held every second full weekend in October [in 2018, this will be 12-14 October].
+Held every second full weekend in October [in 2020, the Festival has been cancelled due to COVID-19 uncertainties].
 Website

 Birregurra Heritage Trail

 This self-guided heritage walk allows visitors to discover the history and scenic beauty of the Birregurra township.
 A Heritage Trail display board is located in the Park.
 Brochures are available from the Historical Centre, the General Store (both in Main Street), or you can download a copy here.
 Background historical information can also be downloaded here

 Birregurra & District Historical Centre